 - National Roadmap to Improve the Health and Mental Health of Autistic People.

 2. Senate Select Committee on Autism

-In October 2021, the Senate Select Committee will report on the services, support, and life outcomes for autistic people.
+In October 2021, the Senate Select Committee reported on the services, support, and life outcomes for autistic people.
 The Committee is currently conducting public hearings across Australia.

 Autism Tasmania is an active member of the Australian Autism Alliance and are calling for a National Autism Strategy to be established.

 Our submission titled the Autism Dividend provides deep insights into the lived-experience of autistic people and offers considered and strategic options to reforms.

 See full copy of the report here: Download Senate Report